🔗 What is internal linking in SEO? (Direct answer)

 1. What Are Internal Links and Why Do They Matter?

-An internal link is any hyperlink that points from one page on a domain to another page on the same domain.
-This includes navigational links in your header, footer, and sidebar menus; contextual links within the body text of articles; breadcrumb links; related-post links; author bio links; and any other link that connects two pages under the same root domain.
-Internal links are distinguished from external links (outbound links to other websites) and backlinks (inbound links from other websites to yours).
+An internal link is any hyperlink that points from one page on a domain to another page on the same domain — navigational links in your header, footer, and sidebar; contextual links within article body text; breadcrumb links; related-post links; author bio links.
+Internal links matter because they sit at the centre of three things Google relies on to understand your site.

+1. How Googlebot finds your pages.
 Googlebot discovers new and updated pages by following links.
 If a page has no internal links pointing to it, Googlebot may never discover it — regardless of how valuable its content is.
 Internal links create the crawl paths that determine which pages Google finds, how quickly it finds them, and how frequently it re-crawls them.

+2. How PageRank flows through your site.
 PageRank — the mathematical model that distributes ranking authority through links — operates on internal links just as it does on external backlinks.
 A page that receives internal links from high-authority pages on your site inherits a portion of their authority.
 Strategic internal linking directs this authority toward the pages where you need ranking improvements most.

+3. How Google classifies your site's topics.
 Google uses internal link patterns to understand the topical structure of your site.
 When multiple pages about related sub-topics all link to a central pillar page — and that pillar page links back to each of them — Google classifies this cluster as a unified topical unit and evaluates the site's authority on that topic holistically.
 This is the internal linking mechanism through which topical authority is built.

 2. The Five Strategic Functions of Internal Links